GTA West

 This study is separate from, but will continue to be coordinated in parallel with, the Ministry of Transportation’s (MTO) Highway 413 Study.

-For comments and input regarding this study, please contact the project team or request to be added to the mailing list via NWGTATransmissionCorridor@ontario.ca.
+To contact the project team directly or be added to the mailing list, please e-mail the project inbox: NorthwestGTATransmissionCorridor@ontario.ca.